amitvtcbb/PYTHON-JOURNAL-/README.md

 Second lab "Lab-4" regarding create .csv file using disctiory and list.

-Third lab "Lab-5" regarding Data visualization and Data Analysis using Python by create database in sqlite and import it into python csv file.
+Third lab "Lab-5" regarding Data Analysis using Python by create database in sqlite and import it into python csv file.